NethServer/docs/developer-manual/en/web_proxy.rst

 * *ParentProxy*: in the form host:port, if omitted port is default to 3128.
 Default is empty
 * *PortBlock*: if enabled, block port 80 and 443.
 Default is: ``disabled``
 * *SSLBypass*: comma separated list of domains bypassing the proxy when set in transparent_ssl mode
+* *SafePorts*: comma separated list of ports thath can be accessed through the proxy.
+Listed ports will be added to the default list of safe and ssl ports

 Database example
 ----------------